 If you are eligible, you will get your benefits no later than 30 days from the date your Human Service Zone office receives your signed application.
 If you are eligible, your assistance will start from the date you apply.
-For residents of an institution who apply prior to release, the date of ap- plication is the date of release.
+For residents of an institution who apply prior to release, the date of application is the date of release.

-You may get SNAP within 7 days of your application date if:
+You may get SNAP within 7 days of your application date if any of the following are true:

-- Your household's monthly income before taxes is \$150 or less provided your liquid resources do not exceed \$100; or - You are a migrant or seasonal farm worker who is destitute provided your liquid resources do not exceed \$100; or - Your household's monthly rent/mortgage and utilities are more than your household's income before taxes.
+- Your household's income before taxes is \$150 or less; or - You are a migrant or seasonal farm worker; or - Your household's monthly rent/mortgage and utilities are more than your household's income before taxes.